opdavies/talks/test-driven-drupal/slides.rst

 .. raw:: pdf

-    TextAnnotation "I don't want to break 30,000 Drupal sites when rolling a new release, or causing a regression in a client codebase."
+    TextAnnotation "I don't want to break 38,000 Drupal sites when rolling a new release, or causing a regression in a client codebase."
     TextAnnotation "TDD often results in writing less code as you're figuring things out whilst writing the test, only writing code that's needed for the tests."
     TextAnnotation "Drupal core gates.
 Testing gate requires new tests for new features, failing test cases for bug fixes, and code coverage when refactoring code."
-    TextAnnotation "Same projects can work for Drupal 8 and 9, and in theory 10."
+    TextAnnotation "Same projects can work for Drupal 8, 9 and 10 etc."

 Testing in Drupal
 =================